PHS 7.3 phono pre-amplifier

 According to our experience, some record companies could have announced RIAA compliance (printed on sleeves) earlier than actuality as our evaluations drew that the mastering remained made with a proprietary curve.
 Other record labels seemed to have released different records using different curves in relatively short periods of time.

 With these alternative curves, it has been made possible to follow the career of major artists in the original tonality, with preserved intend and emotional move.
-Going through recordings from Frank Sinatra, Duke Ellington, Benny Goodman, Charlie Parker, Dave Brubeck, Louis Armstrong and many more requires the use of the 4 curves featured in the PHS 7.3.
+Going through recordings from Frank Sinatra, Duke Ellington, Benny Goodman, Charlie Parker, Dave Brubeck, Louis Armstrong and many more requires the use of the four curves featured in the PHS 7.3.
+The alternative curves respect the three original parameters (turn-over, roll-off and bass shelf).

 Registered owners will access a detailed list of suggested applicable curves according to the records label with estimated change-over date, records identification as well as guides through notions such as recording, mixing, mastering, pressing, re-pressing, licensing, re-issues, re-recording, re-mastering…